 Looking to boost your knowledge of the world?
-Why not start off with these 21 interesting facts about Democratic Republic of Congo!
+Why not start off with these 21 fun facts about Democratic Republic of Congo!

 Democratic Republic of the Congo (not to be confused with Republic of the Congo) is a vast country in Central Africa.

 Due to its long name, Democratic Republic of the Congo is often referred to as DRC.